garak/bridge/README.md

 ## Introduction

-This library offers some PHP classes useful to create a Bridge card game:
+This library offers some PHP classes useful for creating a Bridge card game:

 * Game _(to be extended)_
 * Player _(to be extended)_